Home Majors Plant Sciences

-Plant Sciences Degree
+Plant Sciences

 Students study plant biology, genetics, pathology, breeding techniques, and crop improvement for agricultural and environmental applications.
 Graduates typically pursue careers in seed companies, agricultural biotech firms, research institutions, and government agencies like the USDA.
 Advances in plant genomics and sustainable agriculture are driving strong demand for plant scientists.

-What Plant Sciences Graduates Do
+What Plant Sciences graduates do

 You’ll find your career at the intersection of biology, technology, and business.
 Many graduates become soil and plant scientists, spending their days in labs and fields developing hardier crops or diagnosing plant diseases to improve yields.
 Others apply this expertise on a larger scale as agricultural managers, making critical decisions about crop selection, resource allocation, and harvesting logistics for commercial farms.
 An entry-level path often starts as an agricultural technician, collecting soil samples or monitoring crop health, before progressing into a scientist or management position.